 The Church is able to advance peace globally by building strategic and tactical bridges between grassroots nonviolent action and peacebuilding actors, as well as investing in their development and capacity building.
 But this role is not without challenges.
 Can the Church serve as an effective mediator while openly denouncing human rights violations and government crackdowns against nonviolent activists?
 Is it possible for different Church actors to effectively assume different roles in the context of popular movements for peace and democracy?
 What does this look like practically and what can we learn from past cases?

-Join the conversation on Twitter with #CatholicPeaceUSIP and #PeoplePower4Peace.
+Continue the conversation on Twitter with #CatholicPeaceUSIP and #PeoplePower4Peace.

 David Yang, opening remarks